(CNN)Here is a look at the life of former Iranian President Mahmoud Ahmadinejad.

 September 19, 2006 - One of two featured speakers on the opening day of the United Nations General Assembly.
-The other is President Bush.
+The other is US President George W. Bush.
 The two men do not meet.

 September 24, 2007 - Speaks at Columbia University.
-Ahmadinejad denies having ever denied the Holocaust, saying he actually had just introduced "two questions" about it.
-He is also booed after saying "we don't have homosexuals [in Iran] like in your country."
+Ahmadinejad denies having ever denied the Holocaust, saying he just introduced "two questions" about it.
+He is booed after saying, "we don't have homosexuals [in Iran] like in your country."

 September 25, 2007 - Speaks to the UN General Assembly.